 - Draw attention to main focal points in the room.

 - Complement the overall design and décor of the room.

 - Add elements of UND pride and spirit to the room.

 Keep in mind that there can be too much of a good thing.
 If too many items in a room are branded, the overall effect will be lost.

-- The building should have a UND identity by selecting colors associated with the University of North Dakota, including green, orange, pink, white, black, and gray.
+- The building should have a UND identity by selecting colors associated with the University of North Dakota, including green, white, black, gray, orange and pink.

-- Color choices should reinforce the UND Identity; not distract from it.
+- Color choices should reinforce UND's identity; not distract from it.
 Using dominate reds, blues, purples, yellows in the design should be discouraged (unless there is a specific need to use these colors).

 - As appropriate, the UND green (Pantone 347) should be incorporated aesthetically into the design.
 This may be most appropriately accomplished as an accent color or for items that are more temporary in nature, such as furniture or accessories.
 UND's bold colors should "pop” as prominent accent colors on a classic, neutral color palette.